HOME SEARCH ALL TOPICS

 Operation Bodyguard

 With such massive movement of troops and equipment as D Day approached, it was impossible that the Germans did not know that an invasion was imminent - but they did not know where, when or what to expect.
-Bodyguard was a collection of strategies of deception to lead the Germans to believe that the invasion would take place later than it would, at Calais and in Norway, and with massive invading troops and equipment.
+Operation Bodyguard was a collection of strategies of deception to lead the Germans to believe that the invasion would take place later than it would, at Calais and in Norway, and with massive invading troops and equipment.

 Snippets of invalid information were carefully fed back to Germany via known German spies and Allies' operators in Europe - but the most dramatic and best-known deception was with an entirely fictitious but utterly plausible large invasion force to trick the Germans into being forced to divide their defensive forces under Operations Fortitude and Quicksilver.